 As a selected FAIT Fellow, you must:

-- Obtain and maintain medical and security clearances and suitability requirements
+- Obtain and maintain security clearances, suitability requirements and minimum medical qualification standards

 - Agree to a minimum five-year commitment with the Foreign Service upon successful completion of the program and the State Department’s requirements

 What does “timeline to graduate mean?
 Because the FAIT Fellowship is a two-year cohort model, the timeline is important for your eligibility.
 To be on the timeline for the undergraduate fellowship, you need to earn your bachelor’s degree or combined bachelor’s and master’s degree in an accelerated program, after attending four full-time (spring and fall) semesters beginning fall 2024.
 To be on the timeline for the graduate fellowship, you would need to enter a full-time master’s degree program and earn your degree after attending four full-time (spring and fall) semesters beginning fall 2024.
 All fellows in the 2024 cohort will be on a timeline to earn their degrees in spring 2026.